How to choose a qualified practitioner for your Sofwave treatment?

 At your consultation, whether virtual consult or in person, the practitioner will evaluate your skin’s overall health and appearance and identify the age-related changes.
 After a thorough examination, your practitioner will determine if Sofwave is right for you and can meet your expectations.
 This is an important step that should not be bypassed.

 The proprietary Sofwave technology ensures that there is no damage to the epidermis (the skin’s surface) or to the underlying structures beneath the dermis.
-As Sofwave is a very safe procedure, most patients will be deemed to be good candidates.
+As Sofwave is a very safe procedure, most patients (above the age of 22) will be deemed to be good candidates.

 Questions to ask your Sofwave provider: